A refined soup with the flavors of fall. The cider and spices compliment the sweetness of the pumpkin.

 Add spices, stirring constantly until fragrance is released, a couple of minutes more.

 Add pumpkin and cider, bring to a boil and boil uncovered, until cider is reduced by half.
-Stir in stock, 1 tsp. of kosher salt, and bring to a boil.
+Stir in stock, 1 teaspoon. of kosher salt, and bring to a boil.
 Reduce heat and simmer, covered, until pumpkin is very tender, about 20-30 minutes.

 Cautiously puree the hot pumpkin mixture in a blender, in batches, then force soup through a medium-mesh sieve, discarding solids.
 Adjust soup for seasonings and desired consistency.